 The fair value of financial instruments traded in active markets (such as publicly traded derivatives, and trading and available-for-sale securities) is based on quoted market prices at the balance sheet date which is the current bid price.
-The fair value of the unlisted units in the CBG Fund is determined from unit price information provided by investment manager, CBG Asset Management Limited.
+The fair value of unlisted units in managed funds is determined from unit price information provided by the fund.
 The Consolidated Entity's investment portfolio is accounted for as a "financial assets at fair value through profit and loss" and is carried at fair value.

-9. NON-CURRENT ASSET HELD FOR SALE 2019 2018
+9. NON-CURRENT ASSET HELD FOR SALE 2020 2019

 \$ \$

 Cost of investment 2,890,442 2,890,442

-Revaluation gain/(loss) in Strike Resources Limited (ASX:SRK) (525,535) (105,107)
+Revaluation gain/(loss) in Strike Resources Limited (ASX:SRK) (525,535) (525,535)

-Investment at fair value 2,364,907 2,785,335
+Investment at fair value 2,364,907 2,364,907